State of Utah

 - Restrooms in parks will be open.

-- Pavilions and athletic fields will be open in cities currently in the “Yellow” status of the Utah Together plan.
+- Pavilions and athletic fields will be open according to the Utah Health Guidance levels

 - Amenities will be open for reservations.
 Groups are required to follow health department guidelines.